TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/migrate-service.md

 Use corresponsing PaaS service.
 For example, if you are migrating an Active Directory, use 'Azure Active Directory' service.

 **Migrate resources from one subscription to other subscription** Use the corresponding service for the resource being migrated.
-For example, to migrate Azure VMs (Windows) from one subscription to another subscription, use 'Virtual Machine running Windows" service
+For example, to migrate Azure VMs (Windows) from one subscription to another subscription, use 'Virtual Machine running Windows" service.

 **Migrate databases to Azure**
 Use 'Database Migration Service' service.

 **Migrate Managed disks to Unmanaged disks or Unmanaged disks to Managed disks in Azure** Use 'Storage Account Management' service.